 A SHAKEN Service Provider itself may want to sign PASSporTs with a delegate end-entity certificate.
 For example, instead of obtaining short-lived SHAKEN end-entity certificates from an STI-CA, an OSP could obtain a long-lived CA certificate from the STI-CA using the procedures described above in section 5.3.2, and then use the CA certificate to efficiently coin new short-lived delegate end-entity certificates for its own use.
 Since it is both the producer and the consumer of the delegate end-entity certificates in this case, the OSP could use a proprietary mechanism to issue the delegate end-entity certificates from the CA certificate.

+Delegate Certificate Revocation

+Delegate certificates should generally be issued with short validity periods (24 to 48 hours is recommended), and therefore rely on passive revocation.
+The STI-PA CRL mechanism shall not be used for delegate certificate revocation.

 Authentication and Verification using Delegate Certificates